 Danny lives in Ripley a village in Surrey with his girlfriend Lolly and Pedro the Chihuahua, who regularly features on his account and you will see throughout this post.

 The house is 4 bedrooms and 3 bathrooms and has an open plan feel downstairs with the kitchen running into the hallway and living areas.

 Welcome to the kitchen, the pièce de résistance of the house, where if you listen to Danny, a vast consumption of calories and gin occur on a regular basis, along with cleaning of his marble worktop.
 Pedro can regularly be found on the work surfaces but the aforementioned cleaning and the fact that Pedro is often cleaner than Danny (after a day at the building site) means he gets away with it.

 The kitchen has a huge island unit painted in a contrasting colour to the other units, but which co-ordinates perfectly with the tiles.
 Industrial lighting, vintage shelving, marble and rugs, all add a texture to this room, which is quite large yet feels cosy.
 A dining area and sitting area lead to the patio doors which open out onto the garden.

 From the kitchen, you move into the main sitting and dining areas, on both sides of the fireplace which you will see below.
 These rooms are darker and more masculine yet still filled with colour and items such as the pink sheepskin which add a lighter touch to the rooms, along with quirky art work.

-And finally one of the three bathrooms, and a sneak peak at the bedrooms, below the colour of the master bedroom is matched to Danny's car and motorbike; green and black.
+And finally, one of the three bathrooms, and a sneak peek at the bedrooms, below the colour of the master bedroom is matched to Danny's car and motorbike; green and black.